Kolja-05/Webserver/README.md

 # Webserver
 This is a simple implementations of a webserver.
 The server is based on TCP-Sockets and implements parts of the HTTP-protocol.
-This repository is the reusl of a universityproject in the course *Rechnernetze und Verteilte Systeme (Computernetworks and Distributed Systems)* at the TU-Berlin.
+This repository is the result of a universityproject in the course *Rechnernetze und Verteilte Systeme (Computernetworks and Distributed Systems)* at the TU-Berlin.
 The task was to follow Beej's Guide on Network Programming (https://beej.us/guide/bgnet/).

 1. Clone the repository